By Giulia Maci, Urban Specialist, Gender Focal Point at Cities Alliance

 The safety issue has generated multiple global indices and rankings and multiple planning interventions aiming at improving safety in urban areas.
-Often efforts to clean up and revitalize neighborhoods, are accomplished through a combination of city beautification measures and the displacement of people which are perceived by the public as carriers of crime, disorder, and disease.
-The typical example is a formerly low-income neighborhood where longtime residents and businesses are displaced by white-collar workers and overpriced coffeehouses.
+Often efforts to clean up and revitalize neighbourhoods, are accomplished through a combination of city beautification measures and the displacement of people who are perceived by the public as carriers of crime, disorder, and disease.
+A typical example is a formerly low-income neighbourhood where longtime residents and businesses are displaced by white-collar workers and overpriced coffeehouses.
 Often cities are not truly dedicated to becoming safer for women.
 Instead, they look for an appearance of safety, by creating a clean and controlled bubble, and excluding other vulnerable groups.

 African women are coping in different ways with the burden of unpaid care work.
-Othermothers, women in the African communities who assist biological mothers in sharing the responsibilities in raising the community’s children, are vital in the African and African American community.
-This system is reflected in the African proverb on parenting which says that, “a single hand cannot nurse a child”.
-This implies that although the mother has the main responsibility of taking care of the child, the extended family and the close community ideally provides economic, social and psychological security to all its members.
+Other mothers, women in the African communities who assist biological mothers in sharing the responsibilities of raising the community’s children, are vital in the African and African American communities.
+This system is reflected in the African proverb on parenting which says that “a single hand cannot nurse a child”.
+This implies that although the mother has the main responsibility of taking care of the child, the extended family and the close community ideally provide economic, social and psychological security to all its members.

 At times like these, when the coronavirus pandemic has forced offices to shutter, schools to close, and people to stay in social isolation, the internet has become our public square to access critical information and to meet.
 It enables children to attend school lessons, people to have access to primary care with telemedicine and even believers to participate in religious events.